m417z/ntdoc/descriptions/rtlcompressbuffer.md

 **Compression engine**.

 It's level of compression.
 Higher level means better results, but longer time used for compression process. \
-In NT 4.0 sp6 engines works only with compression (specified in `RtlDecompressBuffer` are ignored)
+In NT 4.0 sp6 engines works only with compression (specified in `RtlDecompressBuffer` are ignored).

 ```cpp
 #define COMPRESSION_ENGINE_STANDARD (0x0000)        // Standard compression